meghdadyazdi/UCFD-Milestone/README.md

 This site was tested on Chrome.

 ### Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

-To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/hschafer2017/HSCHAFER-Portfolio.git` into your terminal.
-To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ### Media
 All photos were taken from [Unsplash](https://unsplash.com/),